-Do you want nicely-sculpted and strong arms?
+Do you want nicely sculpted and strong arms?
 Then, you should train the frontal part (bicep) and posterior area (tricep) of your arms.
-One of the ways to build your biceps is by adding variety to your workouts and introduce different exercises.
+One of the ways to build your biceps is by adding variety to your workouts and introducing different exercises.
 A great bicep exercise, that is most times overlooked, is the Reverse Curl.
 The difference between the regular bicep curl and the revere variation is the grip- Instead of grabbing the bar with an underhand grip, your palms face down holding the bar with an overhand grip.
-This grip works the forearms as well as the biceps.

 Reverse Curls’ Benefits

 - Hypertrophy: This exercise is pretty effective at building your biceps.

 - Multiple Muscle Stimulation: Besides working the biceps, reverse curls work the forearms.

 - Grip Strength: Having a strong grip is important not only in fitness but in life in general; it comes in handy when carrying groceries and such.

 - Wrist Health: The wrist joint should be strengthened just like any other joint.
 The handgrip during the reverse curl helps keep your wrists conditioned and prevent injuries.

 - Functionality: Strengthening your biceps, forearms, and grip improves your performance during other movements like during the deadlift, dumbbell lunge, row, pullup, or sports such as tennis, gymnastics, golf, or basketball.

 - Less Weight Needed: Reverse curls are harder than they look.
 So you don’t need as much weight as with regular curls in order to get great results.

 - Simplicity: The reverse curl is a straightforward and simple movement.
 You just need a barbell.